-Amounts billed by the Company under capacity purchase agreements are subject to the Company's interpretation of the applicable capacity purchase agreement and are subject to audit by the Company's major airline partners.
-Periodically, the Company's major airline partners dispute amounts billed and pay amounts less than the amount billed.
-Ultimate collection of the remaining amounts not only depends upon the Company prevailing under the applicable audit, but also upon the financial well-being of the major airline partner.
-As such, the Company periodically reviews amounts due based on historical collection trends, the financial condition of airline partners and external market factors and records a reserve for amounts estimated to be uncollectible.
-The allowance for doubtful accounts was \$1.3 million and \$0.8 million at March 31, 2021 and September 30, 2020, respectively.
-If the Company's ability to collect these receivables and the financial viability of its partners is materially different than estimated, the Company's estimate of the allowance could be materially impacted.
+Amounts billed by the Company under the capacity purchase agreements and flight services agreement are subject to the Company's interpretation of the applicable agreement and are subject to audit by the Company's major partners.
+Periodically, the Company's major partners dispute amounts billed and pay amounts less than the amount billed.
+Ultimate collection of the remaining amounts not only depends upon the Company prevailing under the applicable audit, but also upon the financial well-being of the major partner.
+As such, the Company periodically reviews amounts due based on historical collection trends, the financial condition of major partners and current external market factors and records a reserve for amounts estimated to be uncollectible.
+The allowance for doubtful accounts was \$1.4 million and \$0.8 million at June 30, 2021 and September 30, 2020, respectively.
+If the Company's ability to collect these receivables and the financial viability of its major partners is materially different than estimated, the Company's estimate of the allowance could be materially impacted.